ulixee/platform/datastore/docs/overview/deployment.md

 The packager can process ES Modules or CommonJS.
 It will output a commonjs file so that a Ulixee CloudNode can import it at runtime.
 The CloudNode will run your Datastore in an isolated Sandbox for each run.
 No memory or variables are shared between runs.
 ES Modules will result in more compact deployments by tree-shaking unneeded code.

-### Versioning

-Every version of your script is hashed using a SHA 256 algorithm, and encoded using Bech32m (a standard formalized by the Bitcoin working group to create file and url-safe base32 hash encodings).

-When you package up a new version of your Datastore, it will maintain a list of the sequence of versions.
-Anytime your Datastore is used on a Ulixee CloudNode, it will return the latest version hash.
-This helps inform users of your Datastore when they're using an out-of-date version.

-If you ever get out of sync with the versions that are on your CloudNode, you have two options.

-1. Clear or add an empty `linkedVersions` field to a [manifest]{#manifest} file.
-2. You'll also be prompted to link the CloudNode version history when you try to upload an out of date script.
-3. You can also choose the CLI prompts to start a new version history.

-## Manifest {#manifest}
+## Manifest

 When you package a Datastore, a Manifest is created with the following properties:

+- id `string`.
+A unique identifier for the Datastore.
 - version `string`.
-The unique "hash" of your Datastore, used to version your script and refer to it in queries to remote CloudNodes.
-It includes all properties of the manifest excluding the version.
-Hashing uses Sha3-256 encoded in a base32 format called bech32m.
+A user assigned version following the semver pattern.
+- name `string`.
+A friendly name of the Datastore.
+- description `string`.
+A description of the Datastore.
+- storageEndpoint `string`.
+The endpoint to use for storage.
+This is the endpoint that will be used to store and retrieve data.
+- adminIdentities `array`.
+An array of bech32 Admin identities that can access the Datastore Admin API.
 - versionTimestamp `number`.
 A unix timestamp when a version was created.
 - scriptHash `string`.
 A Sha3-256 hash of the rolled-up script.
 The encoding uses a base32 format called Bech32m so that it's file-path friendly.
-- linkedVersions `{ version: string, versionTimestamp: number }[]`.
-The history of linked versions with newest first.
-NOTE: this will be automatically maintained by the packager.
 - scriptEntrypoint `string`.
 The relative path to your file (from the closest package.json).
 - coreVersion `string`.
 The version of the Datastore Core module.
 Your script will be checked for compatibility with the CloudNode npm modules before it runs.
 - schemaInterface `string`.
 A string containing a typescript declaration interface for all extractors in this Datastore.
-- extractorsByName|crawlersByName `object`.
-A key value of Datastore Extractor/Crawler name to:
+- extractorsByName|crawlersByName|tablesByName `object`.
+A key value of Datastore Extractor/Crawler/Table name to:
+  - description `string`.
+A description of the Extractor/Crawler/Table.
   - corePlugins `string`.
-An object containing a list of npm packages/versions that are core Extractor plugins.
+An object containing a list of npm packages/versions that are core Extractor plugins (not applicable to tables).
   - prices `array`.
 Array of prices for each "step" in a function.
 The first entry is _this_ function's pricing.
-    - minimum `number`.
-Optional minimum microgons that must be held in a Micronote for the given function step.
-    - perQuery `number`.
-Optional price per query for the given Extractor (in Ulixee Sidechain microgons - 1 microgon = ~1/1,000,000 of a dollar).
+    - basePrice `number`.
+Optional price for the given Extractor (in Argon microgons - 1 microgon = ~1/1,000,000 of a dollar).
     - addOns `object`.
 Optional price add-ons.
 Currently only `perKb` is supported.
     - remoteMeta `object`.
-Optional information about the remote Datastore Extractor being invoked (if applicable).
-- tablesByName `object`.
-A key value of Datastore Table name to:
-  - prices `array`.
-Array of prices for each "step" in a function.
-The first entry is _this_ function's pricing.
-    - minimum `number`.
-Optional minimum microgons that must be held in a Micronote for the given function step.
-    - remoteMeta `object`.
-Optional information about the remote Datastore Extractor being invoked (if applicable).
+Optional information about the remote Datastore Extractor being invoked (if applicable).e).
-- payment `object`.
-Optional payment information
-  - address `string`.
-Address to use for payments (ss58 encoded).
-  - notaryId `number`.
-The Notary that must be used for payments.
+- domain `string`.
+The Domain of the Datastore (must be registered in the Argon network).

 ### Setting values: